gofynd/fdk-client-kotlin/documentation/platform/CART.md

-Use this API to delete an address by its ID.
-This will returns an object that will indicate whether the address was deleted successfully or not.
+Delete an existing user address from the system.

 *Returned Response:*